realyasser/DBManager/README.md

 | RAM              | 20 MB                | +256 MB                  |
 | Operating System | Windows 10, 11       | Windows 10               |

-Older Windows versions support may be added in next release.
+Older Windows versions support may be added in the next release.

 ---